-The foundation of Waldorf education is the recognition of the wholeness and connection of humanity with all life.
+The foundation of our school is the recognition of the wholeness and connection of humanity with all life.
 Rhythm and routine are paramount, and at Sunrise School of Miami they are most apparent in the celebration of seasonal festivals.
 These are opportunities for outward observation of nature’s seasonal changes, and they also bring us together as a community.

 *Rose Ceremony: The first day of school at Sunrise is filled with tradition and celebration, and the Rose Ceremony signifies it best.
 First graders are presented with a rose by the 8th grade class, many of whom had been presented with them as first-graders.
 This ceremony represents the beginning of a young child’s journey into lifelong learning.